Dark Souls III - Review

 For one thing, the character customization feels actually worthwhile to me.
 The Souls games have been known for their extensive lists of face sliders to fully customize your character's facial features and create the ideal protagonist, but never before have I felt like those sliders really shaped the character's features in a way that's meaningful.
 There were dozens of face sliders in Demon's Souls, but the overall change they brought to the characters was pretty minimal.
 As the series has gone on, the amount you can change and fine-tune in a person's face has gotten more and more advanced.
 Now, I'd say it looks so good that I'd rather not wear any head armor so as not to cover up my sculpture.

-Even when you're done sculpting your character however, the presentation does not stop wowing.
-When you come across the first bonfire of the game, you're greeted to the first of many awe-inspiring moments in the game.
-The original DS had a few those moments, namely upon first arriving in Anor Londo.
+Even when you're done sculpting your character, however, the presentation does not stop wowing.
+When you come across the first bonfire of the game, you're greeted with the first of many awe-inspiring moments in the game.
+The original DS had a few of those moments, namely upon first arriving in Anor Londo.
 The second was generally lacking in those big "wow" moments.
 Dark Souls III spares no expense in making sure to give you some good views of the world around you.
 There were several instances where upon entering a new area it would fill me with awe or dread at how large this place was and what I was going to have to endure to reach the end of it.

 Even with the bits and pieces of the presentation that felt too familiar or slightly cheapened, the presentation of Dark Souls III helped elevate my opinion of it significantly.
-The music wasn't quite as memorable as it was in Demon's Souls, or the original Dark Souls, but it still had some good moments that made me feel much more involved in the action.
+The music wasn't quite as memorable as it was in Demon's Souls or the original Dark Souls, but it still had some good moments that made me feel much more involved in the action.
 It wasn't nearly as challenging or as surprising as the series has proven to be in the past, but the item descriptions, the overall writing, the voice acting, the environment and enemy designs, and the music all painted a brilliantly melancholic picture of a horrific and angry world on life support that simply refused to die.

 TL;DR (Conclusion)